CompuTec/appengine-docs/current/releases/plugins/mi360/download.md

 ---
-sidebar_position: 10
+sidebar_position: 2
 ---

-import Releases from "../mo360-releases.json";
+import Releases from "../../../mi360-releases.json";

-# CompuTec MO360 Plugin
+# Download

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.